Skip to Content

 8. Roseum plant (Sedum spurium)

 This is a fast-growing plant that does well in shallow pots and makes a great indoor plant.
 It’s very easy to care for, has nice, bright scalloped green leaves, and is quite hardy.
-They are often used outdoor as a ground cover because, despite their dainty appearance, they are not delicate and can do very well in outdoor conditions.
+They are often used outdoors as a ground cover because, despite their dainty appearance, they are not delicate and can do very well in outdoor conditions.

 9. Blossfeldia (Blossfeldia liluputana)